 Don’t Stop Analysing If The Computer Shows “Winning”

 The last point is not something you can do during the game.
 But it still is very important.

-Make it a habit to analyse games until the very end.
-Sadly in most books there will always be the phrase “and the rest is technique”.
+Make it a habit to analyze games until the very end.
+Sadly in most books, there will always be the phrase “and the rest is a technique”.

 This gives you the impression that this phase of the game is super easy.
 But let me tell you one thing:

 If you never train to convert winning positions, it will be very hard during the game!

 Just imagine professional football players saying: “scoring a penalty is simply technique”.
 Thus they are never really training it.
 Most likely this will end in disaster.

 Even if it is relatively easy to score a penalty, it still needs to be trained!

 If you have trouble with your excessive Engine usage, then read this article.